JereKuusela/valheim-world_edit_commands/publish/README.md

 This shouldn't cause any issues unless objects are moved long distances (which might cause issues anyways).

 # Changelog

+- v1.3
+	- Adds a new parameter `guide` to the `terrain` command to visualize the area.

 - v1.2
 	- Adds a new parameter `to` to the `terrain` command which automatically calculates angle, distance and slope.